maxzysparks/---notifier/README.md

-# ---notifier
+# Token Price Checker
-Here is a simple outline of a code that can notify you when a token increases or decreases in price:
-This code assumes that you have defined a function called get_current_price() that takes a token as input and returns its current price, and a function called send_notification() that takes a message as input and sends a notification to you.

-You can use this code by calling the check_price() function and passing in the token you want to track and the threshold price at which you want to be notified.
+This is a simple Python script that checks the current price of a given token and sends a notification if it is above or below a given threshold.

+Prerequisites
+Python 3.x
+Requests library (install with pip install requests) Usage
+To use the script, call the check_price() function with the following arguments:

-The function will query the current price of the token and compare it to the threshold, and if the price is above or below the threshold, it will send a notification to you.
+check_price(token: str, threshold: float) token is the name of the token to check the price of. threshold is the price threshold.
+If the current price of the token is above or below this threshold, a notification will be sent.

-For example, if you want to be notified when the price of BTC (Bitcoin) decreases below $50,000, you can call the check_price() function like this:

-check_price('BTC', 50000)

-This code is just a simple outline, so you may need to add additional logic and error-handling to make it more robust and efficient.
-Additionally, you will need to implement the get_current_price() and send_notification() functions in order to make this code work.